 This is a very special library because ALL OUR BOOKS HAVE LEGS!!

 You know how you’re sure you put a book in your locker, or left it in a certain room and when you go to get the book it isn’t there?
-That’s because at night, when we’ve all gone home, the books all come out into the halls and they PARTY all night long.
+That’s because at night, when we’ve all gone home, the books come out into the halls and they PARTY all night long.
 At the end of the night they forget where they came from so they just go into the closest room.
 And that’s why you can’t find your book!

-You’ll discover that book you left in Language Arts shows up in the gym, or the book you left in Math ends up in some other grade.
+You’ll discover that book you left in Language Arts shows up in the gym, or the book you left in Math ends up in some other grade’s room.
 They aren’t lost—they were partying and forgot where they belonged!
 Now sometimes they come back to the library (because that’s where all their friends, the other books, are), so you can always come ask me to see if the book is here in the library.

-So, it’s very important to keep a tight hold on your library books, because if you don’t, they’re gonna party and end up who knows where!
+Remember, it’s very important to keep a tight hold on your library books, because if you don’t, they’re gonna party and end up who knows where!